 - Red Rock Canyon Open Space wayfinding (installation following the completion of the new trail improvements)

 - North Cheyenne Cañon Park

 - Blodgett Open Space (following implementation of future master plan trails)

 - Fishers Canyon Open Space (following implementation of future master plan trails)

 Final Design Guidelines

-The Final Design Guidelines will be presented to the Parks, Recreation and Cultural Services Board on Thursday July 9th, 2020 at 7:30am for consideration of adoption.
-The meeting will be held virtually.
-Public comment is welcomed.
+The Final Design Guidelines was adopted by the Parks, Recreation and Cultural Services Board on Thursday July 9th, 2020.

 What is TOPS?